jonaspleyer/cellular_raza-homepage/content/guides/getting-started.md

 This gives us a unified way to change parameters of the simulation.

 {{< callout type="info" >}}
-Note that this step is not strictly required but we highly recommond it.
+Note that this step is not strictly required but we highly recommend it.
 {{< /callout >}}

 {{< codeFromFile